camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 Once the RPA bot works as expected and was released make sure that the bot and all necessary resources are available publicly.

-In case you have trouble setting up and running your UiPath scripts via the UiPath Orchestrator please refer to the [Automation Anywhere documentation](https://docs.automationanywhere.com/).
+In case you have trouble setting up and running your Automation Anywhere scripts via the Automation Anywhere Control Room please refer to the [Automation Anywhere documentation](https://docs.automationanywhere.com/).

 # Adding a template to the Catalog